the-corg/full-stack-open/README.md

 ### c.
 Testing React apps
 - `part5/bloglist-frontend`: Exercises 5.1 - 5.16, a simple React app with user login functionality that communicates with the backend from part 4 and is tested using Vitest
 ### d.
 End to end testing: Playwright
+- `part5/bloglist-e2e-testing-playwright`: Exercises 5.17-5.23, end-to-end testing of the bloglist app with Playwright

 In progress...